ED (Erectile Dysfunction)

 Erectile dysfunction (ED) is the most common sexual disorder that men report to healthcare providers, and is the male sexual dysfunction that has been most investigated.
-Current treatments for ED focus on relieving the symptoms of ED and therefore tend to provide a temporary solution rather than a cure or reversing the cause.
+Current treatments for ED focus on relieving the symptoms of ED and therefore tend to provide a temporary solution or reversing the cause.

 Stem Cell Therapy for Erectile Dysfunction: Progress and Future Directions

-Currently, the treatment of ED focuses on symptomatic relief of ED and therefore tends to provide temporary relief rather than providing a cure or reversing the underlying cause.
+Currently, the treatment of ED focuses on symptomatic relief of ED and therefore tends to provide temporary relief or reversing the underlying cause.
 Recently, stem cell-based therapies have received increasing attention regarding their potential for the recovery of erectile function.
 Preclinical studies have shown that these cells may reverse pathophysiological changes leading to ED rather than treating the symptom ED.

 Multipotent stromal cell therapy for cavernous nerve injury-induced erectile dysfunction